CoderDojoGitHub/connect-four/lesson1/README.md

-#Connect Four
+# Lesson 1

 Today we're going to be taking similar work that we've done in the past and turn it into a different game.
-If you were with us a few weeks ago, we built a [memory game](https://github.com/kevinclark/Lesson-Plans/shoes/memory-2.md) using Shoes, and that's what we're going to also use today.
+In a different lesson, we built a [memory game](https://github.com/CoderDojoSF/memory/blob/master/lesson2/memory-2.md) using Shoes, and that's what we're going to also use today.
 We're going to expand on the idea of the memory game and begin making another game from it that you can play with a friend: Connect Four.